Sunbird-cQube/community/release-notes/cqube-release-notes-v-3.6.md

 - [Selection based lower level information on click of level buttons](https://github.com/Sunbird-cQube/community/issues/49)

 **5. Production bug fix**
-- When the heat map is having more than 100 columns and drag the Horizontal scroll bar 60% towards right lossing the cell color on clicking of the particular cell.
+- When the heat map is having more than 100 columns and drag the Horizontal scroll bar 60% towards right,the cell color is losing/disappears on hover of the particular cell.

   [Heat Map cell color disappears on hover](https://github.com/Sunbird-cQube/community/issues/43)